paypal/paypal-sample-merchant-server/README.md

 **Note:** The `BraintreePayPalValidator` module is still in development and not meant for public consumption.

 ## Build and run locally
 To build and run locally, use the command: `./mvnw spring-boot:run -Dspring-boot.run.profiles=local`.
-You will need to have Maven installed.
+Running this command will install Maven and all necessary dependencies.

 If everything worked, you should be able to hit `http://localhost:5000/uat?countryCode=US`.